phillybenh/Conway-Game-of-Life-App/README.md

 ## This project
 This project is being completed as a build-week assignment for the computer science unit of the Lambda School web development curiculum.
 This specific requirements of the assignment can be viewed [here](https://github.com/phillybenh/CS-Build-Week-1).

-The algorithm will be written in JavaScrit adn will be visualized in a React App.
+The algorithm will be written in JavaScrit and will be visualized in a React App.